Do you find that you’re constantly avoiding sorting out your energy bills? Think it’ll be too much hassle?

 Which company is best?

 Who supplies your energy doesn’t affect the quality of your gas and electricity, it’s all the same stuff running through your pipes/wires.
-However, apart from what they charge, there are a few other differences.
+Even so, apart from what they charge, there are a few other differences.

-And if you want to be ethical, green energy will cost a little more.
+And if you want to be ethical, green energy will usually cost a little more.

 You’ll normally get the cheapest price with “dual fuel”, where you get both gas and electricity from the same supplier.

-Paying by Direct Debit will normally give a discount, and there could be more savings if you go paperless.
+Paying by Direct Debit will normally give a discount, and there could be more savings if you go paperless or opt for a smart meter.

 Some comparison sites offer cashback to switch, giving you another £30 or so.

-If you have certain bank accounts with Santander and Natwest, you can get cashback on your bill payments too, though there are fees with both accounts.
+If you have the 123 or 123 Lite account with Santander, you can get cashback on your bill payments too, though there are fees with both accounts.
 See my article on the best current account for cashback on bills for more information.

 Once you’ve decided which one to go for, enter your bank details – you’ll be credit checked – then just wait for it to go through.
 It will take up to 17 days for the connection to be moved and the savings to start.